 - Generous few pinches of dried ginger

-- 1-2 Tbsp of sweeter of choice (honey, rice malt syrup etc)
+- 1-2 Tbsp of sweeter of choice (honey, coconut sugar etc)

 Heat the milk slowly in a pan on stovetop.
-Add the spices and stir.
+Add the spices and cacao and stir.
 Then slowly add the slippery elm powder, making sure to stir throughout as it will form a gluggy paste- (that's the mucilage quality in action).
-Finally stir in the honey/ricemalt syrup until melted and mixed thoroughly.
+Finally stir in the honey/coconut sugar until melted and mixed thoroughly.
 Add more almond milk or water if neccesary.
 This can be stored and reheated later or eaten straight away.

 Note: Always consume slippery elm away from drugs and supplements as its mucilage effect on the gut lining may effect absorption.